 This article will provide guidance on How To Serve legal papers in Thailand.
-In Thailand, there are three significant concerns when it comes to process serving: [A.] whether or if the Thailand Process Service is lawful under a foreign law; [B.] does Thailand’s legislation allow for the service, and does Thailand have the authority to enforce the terms of the contract and [C.] whether the Thailand Process Service is lawful under the laws of the country in question.
-Click Here for Frequently Asked Questions About Process Servers!
+In Thailand, there are three significant concerns when it comes to process serving: [A.] whether or if the Thailand service of process is lawful under a foreign law; [B.] does Thailand’s legislation allow for the service, and does Thailand have the authority to enforce the terms of the contract and [C.] whether the Thailand Process Service is lawful under the laws of the country in question.
+There is a wide range of opinions on this issue in different countries.
+The return of service form may be completed by the person who served the papers in certain jurisdictions (such as those in the United States).
+In several US jurisdictions, it is a requirement that the individual delivering the papers be fluent in English.
+The Thailand Process Service must be performed in accordance with Thai legislation in other countries.
+Click here for information on How To Serve Legal Papers Internationally

 Civil Procedure Code Section 70 states that all summonses, writs, and orders of the Court must be served by an officer of the Court on the parties or any third parties involved.
 However, subpoenas for witnesses must be served directly by the party on whose behalf the witnesses are summoned, or the witnesses refuse to accept the subpoenas.
 In such a case, the subpoenas will be served sequestered.
 If all parties are present in court when an order or decree is made, and they sign their names in recognition of it, the order or decree will be regarded to have been delivered according to law.
 Suppose a Thailand Process Service complaint is filed.
 In that case, the plaintiff is responsible for paying the expenses associated with the service and may choose whether or not to have the document served as is appropriate.
 Suppose the Court does not direct any party to get Thailand Process Service along with the summonses, other writs, orders, or judgments on its issues.
 In that case, that party must merely pay the expenses for Thailand Process Service.
 In all other cases, the Court will be responsible for ensuring that the party or person in question is served.
-Click here for information on How Service of Process Ensures A Solid Foundation.

 A subpoena may be served directly on the party, although this only applies to domestic subpoenas.
 In certain cases, subpoenas issued by foreign governments may be considered ‘other orders.’
 To comply with Thai law, a foreign subpoena must be served by a Thai Court official.